nuclearsheep540/deepsea/README.md

 The example above is how horizontal boats are generated behind the map; for every instance of a boat, a check is first performed, which once passes, the boat is generated and then styled.

-Using my random math function, I'm able to limit the bounds in which a random number can generate, here I am able to prevent a horizontal boat from generating past the game board's index.
+Using my randomiseOne math function, I'm calling the function argument as the max integer I want to return, giving me control on what the ceiling should be based on application of the function, i.e prevent a horizontal boat from generating past the game board's index.

-I also check that the boat is within 3 tiles from the row edge using modulus math, this is to prevent any generated boats from passing over multiple rows - to always pertain boats in the same row as creation.

-Once the check is complete, a boat can generate in the next 2 adjacent cells, and be styled appropraitely.
+Once the check is complete, a three-tiled boat array can generate in the gameboard cells, and be styled appropraitely.
 #
 Single tile loot was easier to generate, however there are still checks to pass before generation is allowed to be called.
 ```javascript